 As part of the PTCAS application process, applicants must verify the accuracy of their application information.
 A "Notice of Required Liability and Health Insurance" form will be completed and signed by all applicants who receive an interview.
 (More information regarding liability protection and health insurance will be forwarded to you if you are accepted into the program.

 Consent to Release Information Form:

 Applicants invited for an interview must complete the "Consent to Release Information to Admitted Students Form."
 This allows the Program to communicate appropriate information with your classmates prior to the first day of class.
 This will be particularly valuable if you want to find a potential roommate or if you want to get to know your classmates before classes begin.

 Missouri State Graduate College Requirements:

 All applicants applying to the Missouri State University Doctor of Physical Therapy Program must submit their application through the PTCAS (www.ptcas.org).
-To ensure that you will be considered for admission in August, please have all application material completed and submitted to PTCAS by our firm deadline of November 15, 2011.
+To ensure that you will be considered for admission, please have all application materials completed and submitted to PTCAS by our firm deadline of October 15th of each year.

 Full-time Student Status:

 If accepted, applicants must enroll as full-time students.
 The Physical Therapy Program is rigorous and employment during school is not recommended.

 Cohort Group Progression Requirement: